 The Mu Alpha Theta Math Honors Society is a national high school and two-year college Mathematics Honor Society with over 110,000 student members in more than 2,400 U.S. schools and 20 foreign countries.
 Competitions include mathematics at all levels and are a blend of team and individual formats.

-The following clubs are endorsed by the AMSE Institute: 3D Design, Chemistry, Chess, Drone, Environmental, Forensics, Future of Science Association, Future Surgeons of America, HyTec, Makers, Marine Biology, Math Honors, MD Junior, Medical, Migraine Awareness, Nutrition, Physics, Puzzle, Quiz Bowl, SNAP (Special Needs Awareness Partnership), St. Jude Cancer, USA Biology Olympiad
+The following STEM-focused clubs are available for students: 3D Design, Chemistry, Chess, Drone, Environmental, Forensics, Future of Science Association, Future Surgeons of America, HyTec, Makers, Marine Biology, Math Honors, MD Junior, Medical, Migraine Awareness, Nutrition, Physics, Puzzle, Quiz Bowl, SNAP (Special Needs Awareness Partnership), St. Jude Cancer, USA Biology Olympiad.

 For detailed information, please visit our Student Clubs page.